subrat-lima/easy-shop/README.md

 # easy-shop
-Simplify the amazon shopping experience by removing bloated content
+Easy shop is a firefox extension to simplify the amazon shopping experience by removing bloated content.

+## attribution
 [Simple icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/simple)